End cheating probe before releasing WASSCE results – WAEC told

 “WAEC should be firm.
-Don’t release results until investigations into prima facie collusion and cheating allegations at WASSCE are completed,” the Executive Director of Africa Education Watch, Kofi Asare said in a Facebook post.
+Don’t release results until investigations into prima facie collusion and cheating allegations at WASSCE are completed,” the Executive Director of Africa Education Watch, Kofi Asare, said in a Facebook post.

-“WAEC doesn’t have jurisdiction to invite my clients again because we’ve gone to court and a court order has been issued so WAEC can’t continue.
+“WAEC doesn’t have jurisdiction to invite my clients again because we’ve gone to court and a court order has been issued, so WAEC can’t continue.
 I understand WAEC continues to invite candidates to come.

 My candidates are not part.
-If WAEC invites any of my clients, we will be compelled to secure a contempt against WAEC because a court order has been made and the judge has held that WAEC has no case and so release the results so WAEC cannot invite my clients again,” he said in an interview with JoyNews.
+If WAEC invites any of my clients, we will be compelled to secure a contempt against WAEC because a court order has been made and the judge has held that WAEC has no case, and so release the results so WAEC cannot invite my clients again,” he said in an interview with JoyNews.

-Relatedly, the West African Examinations Council (WAEC) has announced plans to appeal a stay of execution on a court ruling that ordered the release of withheld West African Senior School Certificate Examination (WASSCE) results.
+In response, the West African Examinations Council (WAEC) has announced plans to appeal a stay of execution on a court ruling that ordered the release of withheld West African Senior School Certificate Examination (WASSCE) results.

 Speaking in an interview monitored by Pretertiary.com, WAEC’s Head of Legal Affairs, Rev. Victor Brew, assured that the withheld results would still be released on February 28, except for those directly involved in the ongoing legal proceedings.